 Assembly Bill 1825 is the previous regulation around California harassment prevention training, which SB 1343 modified.
 AB 1825 required training for supervisory employees only.
 It also only applied to companies with 50 or more employees.
 The assembly bill is located online here.

-The goal of sexual harassment prevention training in California is to educate people, change behavior and improve workplace culture.
+The goal of sexual harassment prevention training in California is to educate people, change behavior, and improve workplace culture.
 Anyone undergoing training should receive information about how to prevent sexual harassment and their workplace rights around harassment.

 California Governor Gavin Newsom signed a new bill that extends the deadline for sexual harassment prevention training under SB 1343.
 Employers now have until January 1, 2021 to complete the requirement.
-The previous deadline was January 1, 2020.

 Employers who last trained in 2017 under AB 1825 should train employees again to maintain the two-year cycle.
 This is especially important to know if only supervisory employees were trained under AB 1825.